Shell integration

 When integration is installed:

-gji new feature/foocreates the worktree and moves your shell into it.gji go mainjumps back to the main checkout.gji backreturns you to the last worktree you were in.gji remove feature/foocan finish by returning you to a stable repo path.
+gji new feature/foocreates the worktree and moves your shell into it.gji go mainjumps back to the main checkout.gji backreturns you to the last worktree you were in.gji done feature/foocan finish by returning you to a stable repo path.

 Without integration, gji still works, but it prints paths rather than changing directories for you.